About This Course

-This exciting degree course is run by the School of Creative Studies and Media.
-It is aimed at students who want to study Journalism and Media, including: television and radio journalism; print journalism; digital journalism; media practice; public relations; and the history, development and ethics of journalism.
+This exciting degree course is aimed at students who want to study Journalism and Media, including: television and radio journalism; print journalism; digital journalism; media practice; public relations; and the history, development and ethics of journalism.
 The emphasis of the course is on balancing practical and academic aspects.
 This course will equip you with a solid grounding in the principles of journalism, as well as the technical and practical skills required to make you a sought-after professional in this field.

 Journalism and Media staff in the School have a range of research interests including advertising, media law and regulation, privacy, digital journalism, broadcast journalism, professional writing, comics, visual culture, live television and media events, gaming and virtual worlds, and hypertexts, and have recently written on topics such as film and video, multimedia, global media systems, virtual landscapes, social networks, interactive television, media and representation, cult TV, computer games and documentary.

 This course is available as a 4-year ‘with Placement Year’ option.
 Please apply for Journalism and Media Studies with Placement Year BA PP5P.
 Find out more about 'with Placement Year' coures here.

 The placement year provides you with a fantastic opportunity to broaden your horizons and develop valuable skills and contacts through working with a self-sourced organisation relevant to your degree subject.
 The Placement Year is undertaken at the end of the second year and students are away for the whole of the academic year.
 The minimum period in placement (at one or more locations) is seven calendar months; more usually you would spend 10-12 months with a placement provider.
 You would normally start sometime in the period June to September of your second year and finish between June and September the following year.
 Placements can be UK-based or overseas and you will work with staff to plan and finalise the placement arrangements.